Adding Feide login to a service¶

 Configure the software to connect to the Feide login system.

-For OpenID Connect, we do not have a separe test system.
+For OpenID Connect, we do not have a separate test system. but you can test without publishing the service.
 The OpenID Connect configuration is available in OpenID Connect Discovery format from our login system.
 If the software supports OpenID Connect Discovery, you can configure the software with the following

 Issuer, and it should automatically fetch the required configuration: https://auth.dataporten.no

-Determine what attributes / scopes your software needs to work.
+Determine what attribute groups your software needs to work.

 Registering the service in Feide¶

-Once you have decided on a protocol and itegration method, you can register the service in Feide.
-SAML 2.0 services can be registered in the Feide customer portal.
-OpenID Connect services must be registered in the Dataporten dashboard.
-See the relevant documentation for details:
+Once you have decided on a protocol and integration method, you can register the service in the Feide customer portal.

 Testing the integration¶

-When the service is registered in Feide, you can test the integration.
+When the service is registered in Feide, you can test the integration before publishing it.